 What’s in It for Me?

 Anyone confronted with a new way of working searches for the positive consequences of this change.
 “What’s in it for me?”
 The intended positive consequences may not be immediately clear or noticeable.
 Compare it to someone who quits smoking.
 The (ex-) smoker immediately loses the joy of smoking, while the benefits of improved health and physical condition take a while to establish.
-Experiencing immediate positive reinforcement improves chances that new behavior is adopted.
+Experiencing immediate positive reinforcement improves the chances that new behavior is adopted.
 To learn new behavior, the performer must receive continuous reinforcement.
 A simple, well-timed compliment or any other sign of appreciation will suffice.
 Finally, it is imperative that consequences (both positive and negative) consistently follow the behavior.

 It is not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change, said Charles Darwin.
 The main success factor in generating sustainable change when introducing frameworks and best practices, is the introduction of lasting, desired behavior.
 New behavior does not just occur.
 It requires attention and leadership.
 The most powerful and effective way to “implement” new behavior is to reinforce it positively.
 You get what you reinforce.
 Reinforcement improves chances that the new and desired behavior is repeated and accepted.